darkdebo/notepad/README.md

 Pull requests are welcome to fix issues, or to add new features.

-New features are welcome only if they are present in a version of Microsoft Notepad, and are implemented in the same way.
+New features are welcome if they are present in a version of Microsoft Notepad, and are implemented in the same way.

 ## Files
 [notepad.py](notepad.py) - Main program, execute this to start